ie3-institute/simonaAPI/docs/readthedocs/index.md

 # Documentation of the SIMONA API

 Welcome to the documentation of the SIMONA API.
-This API is used to create extensions for [SIMONA](https://github.com/ie3-institute/simona).
-One example are external simulations, that can be used in co-simulations with SIMONA.
+This API is used to create extensions for [SIMONA](https://github.com/ie3-institute/simona), that can be used in co-simulations with SIMONA.

 ```{toctree}